SHERNOF/sari-sari/README.md

             : ''

             - test the <PaymentMethodPage />.
 At this point the <CheckoutSteps /> should be indicating orange at the Payment.

+            - encountered issue during the implementation of the radio buttons because of the {} used instead of [] in

+             correct >>> const [paymentMethodName, setpaymentMethod] = useState(paymentMethod || "Paypal")

+            - this has the functionality to retain the paymentMethod even after a refresh as it will be save to the store and will be retrieve from the localStorage.

+    8d.
+Implement the <PreviewOrderPage />

+        Plans:
+        show cartItems, payment and address
+        handle place order action
+        create order create api